LexuanLiu123/CodePath-Final-Project/README.md

 * Login page (DONE) http://g.recordit.co/UQtXtzmK8u.gif
 * User logs in to access their home page where recommended study rooms are available (DONE)
-* User picks their study rooms with a global timer (DONE) http://g.recordit.co/m30uCEm28x.gif
+* User picks their study rooms with a global timer (DONE) http://g.recordit.co/fSfsCjysc1.gif
-* User picks their study rooms with a video chat
+* User picks their study rooms with a video chat  (IN PROGRESS) http://g.recordit.co/u0S8mkzPYw.gif
 * Personalized/ default home page for each user
 * Profile pages for each user (DONE)
 * Settings (Accessibility, Notification, General, etc.)